 Adopting a larger service management strategy has many benefits including: simplifying and reducing processes, cutting costs, bringing different departments and teams together with a single portal all while improving it service management solutions to allow for future growth.

 Lines of business have become more comfortable in selecting business solutions that are delivered as services or hosted elsewhere.
 In the past several years, many industries are selecting these solutions without involving IT in the decision making process.
 If IT is going to continue to be relevant and add value, then it must help lead its organization with new ideas such as enterprise service management.
 The path to ESM begins with identifying end users requesting a service from a department in a high touch or manual process such as email and/or identifying applications that provide redundant services that should be combined into a single solution.
 Unifying the fulfillment, catalog, and automation of processes across business units allows for the elimination of solutions, maintenance, vendors, and ultimately costs while keeping IT relevant across the entire business.
+(For more guidance on how to introduce enterprise service management to your organization, read this article.)

 An enterprise service management solution that presents a single portal for all of the services offered by an organization is no longer a stretch.
 Perhaps the simple truth is that IT should consider embarking on an broader service management initiative because for the first time ever, it can be successfully achieved.